Public Adjusters Fight For Your Rights

 Public Adjusters can only represent policyholders.
-Besides adjusting, negotiating, and settling your insurance claims a public adjuster must protect your financial interests by keeping you compliant with the complex terms, conditions and legal requirements in your insurance policy.
+Besides adjusting, negotiating, and settling your insurance claims a public adjuster will protect your financial interests by keeping you compliant with the complex terms, conditions and contractual requirements in your insurance policy.
 Failing to file time sensitive obligations can void a claim in part or whole.

 Injury to Your Claims